petercorke/ansitable/README.md

       ccccccc                        8.8      9.0000

 ```
-Alternatively we can specify a `formatter` argument which is a function that converts
+Alternatively we can specify the format argument as a function that converts
 the value to a string.